DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 ## **3. Method**

 In this method, the authors construct a system that leverages an encoder and decoder that are each driven by sparse recurrent neural networks (SMRNNs) trained within the effective framework of neural iterative refinement while the recurrent decoder learns to reduce artifacts in the reconstructed image.

+In the following sub paragraphs will be explained how each part of the architecture and the loss are formulated and changed.

 ### **JPEG algorithm & architecture**